wharris64/WHsportslab/readme.md

 Usually, in a sports game, we want our favorite Team to win.
 In order to play this game, you are going to need to create teams so they can compete for the win.
 Below is an outline of the functionality our team component should include.

 * Create a stateful **Team** component that accepts a **name** and a path to a **logo** for the team as a prop
-* This component should display the team name and the logo provided as props
+* This component should display the team name and the logo provided through props
 * The Team component should also display some stats about the team.
     * It should display the number of **Shots Taken**
     * It should display the **Score** for the team